I don’t remember exactly when it started, but many factors influenced our decision to visit Sapporo in winter.

 6. Check for Discount Passes

-You can get discounts to many attractions and services through Klook.
-Klook offers deals to cities throughout Asia, including Japan and Hokkaido.
+There are many websites that offer discount passes to tours and services.
+One of the websites I’ve used the most is Klook.
+They offer deals in many destinations around the world, including Hokkaido.
 On their site you’ll find deals to pocket wifi rental, airport transfers, and different tours and activities.
 Follow the link for a complete list of deals to Hokkaido attractions on Klook.
 You’ll often find interesting activities that you wouldn’t normally think of yourself so it’s definitely worth a look.
 That’s actually how I learned about Snowmobile Land and ice fishing in Hokkaido.
 I wanted to book our snowmobile rides through Klook but they didn’t offer the option for tandem rides, so I booked directly with Snowmobile Land instead.

 7. Get Travel Insurance